 Cruise the Han River

 The final thing to do in Seoul’s Greater Gangnam area is to take a cruise along the Han River.
 While there are several docking points, the main ones are at Yeouido and Jamsil.
 Take the quicker Story Cruise (40mins) or Moonlight Cruise if you’re in a hurry or the longer Hangang River Tour Cruise/Music Cruise (90mins) for the full experience.
 You can hop off at any of the stops on the longer cruise, but for the shorter ones, the ferry will return to the point of departure.
 Book in advance to avoid disappointment.
-More information on timings and prices of all tours are here.
+More information on timings, prices of all tours and bookings are here.

 Things to do in beyond the Gangnam Greater area